liaojason2/liaojason2/README.md

+---
+title: Github Personal Info
+---
 ### Hi, this is Huan-Chieh (Jason) Liao's Github 👋
 #### 😃 Current Status
-A Student who interests in computer science, finance and cares about education topics.
+A student who interests in computer science, finance and cares about education topics.

 Studying at Taipei Municipal Lishan Senior High School, and I will be transferred as a Homeschooling student after February 2021.

 I'm not an English expert.
 If there is any mistake, please report to me, and I will fix it immediately.
+#### 🐱 History
+- Handle`liao.jason2`
+    - Create at 2007
+    - Pre-Kindergarten
+    - Some of the websites cannot use `.`, `liaojason2`also represent me.
+- First submit at judge system
+    - November 14, 2014
+    - Grade 7, Junior High school
+#### 🏆 Award
+- AWS Hack for Good 2020
+    - Final Pitch
+- g0v Sch001
+    - Top 5 selected teams
 #### 👨🏻‍💻 Currently working on
 - [CBFHSS](https://fb.me/cbfhss) (Chatbot for High School Students)
     - Co-Founder & Backend Developer